tomjaguarpaw/H2/posts/haskell-myths.markdown

 They *extend* the semantics with additional functionality.
 Existing code does not change its meaning when you enable an extension.

+It seems to me that the parser has to parse a single "extended Haskell" language.
+The absence of an extension selectively disables a part of this language.

+As far as I know, yes.
+That's why I'm somewhat confused by @smdiehl 's tweet.
+It seems to me a bit like saying that if you use 10-letter alphabetic variable names the parser has to parse 26^10 potential combinations of variable name varieties.

 https://news.ycombinator.com/item?id=20744477

 ## A pure language can have effects